 Gas Market Manipulation Cases.
 A large number of lawsuits were filed against numerous gas market participants in a number of federal and western state courts in connection with the operation of the natural gas markets in 2000-2001.
 CenterPoint Energy's former affiliate, RRI, was a participant in gas trading in the California and Western markets.
 These lawsuits, many of which have been filed as class actions, allege violations of state and federal antitrust laws.
-Plaintiffs in these lawsuits are seeking a variety of forms of relief, including recovery of compensatory damages (in some cases in excess of \$1 billion), a trebling of compensatory damages, full consideration damages, punitive damages, injunctive relief, interest due, civil penalties and fines, costs of suit and attorneys' fees.
+Plaintiffs in these lawsuits are seeking a variety of forms of relief, including recovery of compensatory damages (in some cases in excess of \$1 billion), a trebling of compensatory damages, full consideration damages and attorneys' fees.
 CenterPoint Energy and/or Reliant Energy were named in approximately 30 of these lawsuits, which were instituted between 2003 and 2007.
 In October 2006, RRI reached a settlement of 11 class action natural gas cases pending in state court in California.
 The court approved this settlement in June 2007.
 In the other gas cases consolidated in state court in California, the Court of Appeals found that CenterPoint Energy was not a successor to the liabilities of a subsidiary of RRI, and CenterPoint Energy was dismissed from these suits in April 2008.
 In the Nevada federal litigation, three of the complaints were dismissed based on defendants' filed rate doctrine defense, but the Ninth Circuit Court of Appeals reversed those dismissals and remanded the cases back to the district court for further proceedings.
-In July and August 2008, the plaintiffs in nine of the federal court cases agreed to dismiss CenterPoint Energy from those cases.
-CenterPoint Energy, is a defendant in one suit pending in Nevada state court in Clark County.
-CenterPoint Energy Services, Inc. (CES), an indirect subsidiary of CenterPoint Energy, is a defendant in another suit consolidated under multidistrict litigation rules in federal district court in Nevada.
-CenterPoint Energy believes neither it nor CES is a proper defendant in the remaining cases and will continue to seek dismissal from those cases.
+In July 2008, the plaintiffs in four of the federal court cases agreed to dismiss the Company from those cases.
+In August 2008, the plaintiffs in five additional cases also agreed to dismiss CenterPoint Energy from those cases, but one of these plaintiffs has moved to amend its complaint to add CenterPoint Energy Services, Inc., a subsidiary of CenterPoint Energy, as a defendant in that case.
+As a result, CenterPoint Energy remains a party in only two remaining gas market manipulation cases, one pending in Nevada state c